quev-dev/assessment-astro/src/content/markdown/post1.md

     text: I'm excited to see how AI continues to shape our world.
 Thanks for sharing!
   - author: DataGeek
     text: The potential applications of AI are truly astounding.
 Keep up the great work!
+  - author: Gretchet301
+    text: AI is incredible - thank you for the blog post!
 ---

 Artificial Intelligence (AI) has come a long way in the past decade, revolutionizing industries and transforming the way we live and work.
 From virtual assistants to self-driving cars, AI is becoming increasingly integrated into our daily lives.
 In this post, we will explore the future of AI and discuss the emerging trends and advancements that are shaping this field.